zaki-mca/STA-CRM-6/README.md

 todo :

-- dark mode theme
-- repor print
-- bulk add with csv or xls file
+- bulk add category/brand/professional domaine xls csv import

+- data displayed structure
+- display more data for clients in clients daily logs
+- display providers data: phone and adress in invoice details, then display reference and category and brand and unit price in invoice items

+- report print template

+- ( Ask before apply ) api product adapt to woocommerce

+- ok dark mode theme

 - bulk delete/select/edit
 - images upload for product
-- api product adapt to woocommerce

-- display more data for clients in clients daily logs
-- display providers data: phone and adress in invoice details, then display reference and category and brand and unit price in invoice items
+- issue when update order or invoice product duplicate
+- issue when creating a new product in invoice
+- role and users management

 - logs

 - Product not item

-- issue when update order or invoice product duplicate
-- generate sku when cretin a new product
+- ok generate sku when cretin a new product -format-

-- fix adding in quick actions
+- ok fix adding in quick actions

+- ok succes and errors popup messages
+- ok warning confirmation when deleting someting (are you sure you want to delete)
+- ok add deleted succesfully toast for everything that can be deleted

+For example, if you want to modify a file and commit the changes, you would:
+Make changes to your files
+Stage the changes with git add . (or specific files) Commit with git commit -m "Your commit message"